Spread work across multiple (all available) cores

 Note that like the parallel plans, the sequential

-code in an isolated (‘local’) environment, so your R working environment
+plan evaluates all code in an isolated (‘local’) environment, so your R working environment is not affected.

 Actually even better for debugging is the transparent